retrogamecorps/s30-add-on-pack/README.md

 - Sega CD: place the bios_CD_E.bin, bios_CD_J.bin, and bios_CD_U.bin BIOS files in the bios folder
 - TurboGrafx-CD: place the syscard1.pce, syscard2.pce, and syscard3.pce files in the bios folder
 - Atari Lynx: place the lynxboot.img BIOS file in the bios folder
+- Add the included "prboom.wad" file to the roms/doom folder.
+This is a royalty-free file that is necessary to run the retail (doom.wad and doom2.wad) files.

 ## Supported Systems